DW01/traktor-docs/engine/resources.md

 resourceManager->releaseUnused();
 ```

-This is useful on memory-constrained platforms or when transitioning between levels—clear unused resources to make room for the next batch.
+This is useful on memory-constrained platforms or when transitioning between levels.
+Clear unused resources to make room for the next batch.

 ### Preloading Resources